What is the course about?

 These are domain-specific problems but the algorithms that solve them have much wider applications.
 A single problem might be solved by more than one algorithm, and we will also consider how to weigh their pros and cons in order to make an informed choice between them.

-This course aims to help if you already know a little Python but don’t yet feel you know how to “think like a programmer”.
+This course aims to help if you already know a little Python but do not yet feel you know how to “think like a programmer”.
 To promote understanding and help to hone your problem-solving skills, we will often solve a problem “from scratch” rather than using, say, a built-in library function.

 We therefore look at the algorithms both theoretically and practically.
-First we will make sure we understand exactly what the problem is and how the algorithm works.
+First, we will make sure we understand exactly what the problem is and how the algorithm works.
 Then you will write Python code that “implements” the algorithm.
 We will also consider wider and sometimes unexpected applications that your code may have.

 What will we cover?